 Rosemary is a very aromatic herb, and its taste is intense, piquant with bitter, peppery and resinous flavors.
 Also, it has some delicate notes of camphor and pine.

-Rosemary is used lavishly in the Mediterranean kitchen.
-Many meat dishes, but especially with lamb, veal and even pork is fried with rosemary, garlic and olive oil.
+Rosemary is used lavishly in the Mediterranean cuisine.
+Many meat dishes, but especially lamb, veal, and pork harmonize with rosemary, garlic, and olive oil.

-It is also suitable for marinating a leg of a lamb.
-Put a leg of lamb in a plastic bowl and cover with red wine.
-Add a clove of garlic and 1 tablespoon of rosemary.
-Let them marinate overnight before cooking the leg of lamb on the next day at 180 - 200 ° C for about 1 hour in the oven.
+It is also suitable for marinating a leg of lamb.
+Put a leg of lamb in a plastic bowl and cover it with red wine.
+Add a clove of garlic and one tablespoon of Rosmarinus Officinale.
+Let everything marinate overnight before cooking the leg of lamb in the oven at 180 - 200 ° C for about 1 hour the next day.

-Rosemary spices vegetables fried in olive oil, lamb ribs, pork, beef or even veal.
-I put rosemary with garlic in the belly of a sea bream, season it from the outside with salt, pepper, rosemary and olive oil - in the oven for about 30 min at 180-200 ° C. Delicious.
+I put bridal cabbage with garlic in the belly of a sea bream, season it from the outside with salt, pepper, bridal cabbage, and olive oil - off in the oven for approximately 30 min at 180-200 ° C. Delicious.

-Rosemary blends beautifully with the following herbs: lavender, lovage, savory, mint, bay leaf, garlic, oregano, parsley, sage, chives, thyme.
+Rosmarinus Officinale goes well with the following dried herbs: lavender, lovage, savory, mint, laurel, garlic, oregano, parsley, sage, chives, thyme.

 Rosmarinus Officinale belongs to the labiate family (Lamiaceae) and is a plant of several years, with a stature height of up to 2 meters.
 They thrive best in the Mediterranean climate, where they need a sunny but sheltered place from the cold.
 They do not tolerate the frost very well.

 It grows very well in the light, dry, and organically poor regions of the island of Crete, and its needle-shaped leaves are harvested in summer and dried in the shade.
 To preserve the full aroma of rosemary, keep it in hermetically sealed cans.